mfernest/SEBC/challenges/challenges.md

 * All text output will go in Markdown files
     * Formatting for readability counts!
 * Submit screenshots in PNG format
-* If you brick your cluster or get stuck for more than 20 minutes, tell an instructor
+* If you brick your cluster or get stuck for more than 20 minutes, tell Pete or me
+* You may talk or research online all you want, but do not submit someone else's work as yours.
 * Always push to your GitHub repo before starting a new challenge.

 ---